Fsu0413/QtCompile/content/_index.en.md

 ## Update History

+### {{% date 2023 10 15 %}}
+Rebuild all macOS version, with new ODBC database backend build on top of iODBC library bundled in macOS.

 ### {{% date 2023 10 14 %}}
 Rebuild all Android version, with OpenSSL Thread disabled.
 Update 5.15.11 for Android, use OpenSSL 3.0.11.